kimsama/blizzconv/README.md

 blizzconv
 =========

-This project attempts to provide functionality for converting different proprietary formats into modern formats with open specifications.
+This project aims to provide functionality for converting different proprietary formats into modern formats with open specifications.

 Supported formats
 -----------------